Skip to main content

 tip

-Chorus provide rich API for planning downtime.
+Chorus provides a rich API for planning downtime.
 Run chorctl repl switch downtime -h to explore downtime switch options and examples.
 Openapi also contains detailed information about switch API.

-During downtime proxy will return 404 for all requests to the bucket test.
-After downtime is completed, proxy will start redirecting requests to storage two.
-Lets verify:
+During downtime, the proxy will return 404 for all requests to the bucket test.
+After downtime is completed, the proxy starts redirecting requests to storage two.
+Let's verify this:

 # --wide flag provide details about downtime status transitions